Tents Buyer's Guide

 Key things to consider

 - How many people will be sleeping in it?
-A 2 man tent may be the obvious choice for a couple, but it's a good idea to opt for a 4 man tent for some extra space.
+A 2 man tent may be the first choice for a couple, but it's a good idea to opt for a 4 man tent for some extra space.

 Types of tent